aerosol/anxibits-hugo/content/post/2018-04-23-kobo-on-wallabag-self-hosted-read-later.md

 And then, there's
 [`wallabako`](https://gitlab.com/anarcat/wallabako) ([mirror here](https://git.mtod.org/hq1/wallabako-mirror))
-that exploits the fact, that [Kobo firmware lets you install arbitrary Linux programs by uploading a `KoboRoot.tgz` archive directly via USB](https://wiki.mobileread.com/wiki/Kobo_Touch_Hacking).
+that exploits the fact that [Kobo firmware lets you install arbitrary Linux programs by uploading a `KoboRoot.tgz` archive directly via USB](https://wiki.mobileread.com/wiki/Kobo_Touch_Hacking).

 The trick is, you upload that snowflake file, it gets extracted on device restart,